Computing the shape gradient of stellarator coil complexity with respect to the plasma boundary: Introduction

 Decoupling the physics and practical considerations of a design in this way is thought to have several possible advantages.
 By initially ignoring engineering considerations, one may obtain a configuration with enhanced confinement properties.
 This approach may also enable one to explore a wider space of coil designs, allowing for multiple coil topologies or the incorporation of permanent magnets.
 A major shortcoming of this approach is the possibility of arriving at a configuration that cannot be produced with sufficiently simple coils or magnets.
 For this reason, it is favorable to integrate engineering considerations of the coils with stellarator equilibrium optimization.

 This priority can be addressed with several techniques.
 One option is to directly optimize coils based on free-boundary solutions of the MHD equilibrium equations, eliminating the need to design coils as a second step.
-This approach was used in the final stages of the NCSX design \citep{Hudson2002,Strickler2003} and recent developments have enabled more efficient direct optimization of coils with adjoint methods \citep{Giuliani2020}.
+This approach was used in the final stages of the NCSX design \citep{Hudson2002,Strickler2003}, and recent developments have enabled more efficient direct optimization of coils with adjoint methods \citep{Giuliani2020}.
 This direct optimization approach is sometimes more challenging for several reasons.
 Free-boundary equilibrium calculations tend to be more expensive than fixed-boundary calculations, as they often require iterations between an equilibrium solve and vacuum field calculations.
 This iterative scheme will not always converge in practice, hence the historical use of the more robust fixed-boundary method.
-It has also been suggested that fixed-boundary optimization may yield better equilibrium properties, as the model assumes the existence of at least one magnetic surface.
-An algorithm has been proposed \citep{hudson} to simultaneously optimize the plasma boundary and a set of coils by minimizing the coil complexity at fixed confinement properties.
-Another approach is to incorporate metrics of coil complexity into the fixed-boundary equilibrium design.
-This is possible with the ROSE code \citep{drevlak}, which enables the inclusion of properties of the current potential in the objective function.
-In this work, we adopt a similar approach, but enable the efficient computation of shape derivatives of such metrics for gradient-based optimization.
+A novel proposed algorithm may reduce the cost associated with the free-boundary solve by eliminating the need for such iterations \citep{Henneberg2020}.